dinalamdany/slang/manual.md

 An object is a user defined data structure.
 Objects can hold different types and values.

 ## Operators
-Integers are automatically cast to floats when necessary.
-If an arithmetic operator is used on two integers, the result is an integer, otherwise it is a float.
+Some operators (such as +) are overloaded.
+They must be used on expressions of the same type, as Slang will not automatically promote.

 ###Arithmetic
 * + addition, addition, and String concatenation.